R3Conclave/conclave-core-sdk/docs/docs/dcap.md

 ### Intel DCAP Client & PCCS

 Intel provides reference DCAP client and PCCS implementations.
-If you do not want to rely on externally hosted services for attestation, you can set up your own PCCS based on the Intel implementation.
+If you do not want to rely on externally hosted services for attestation, such as the Azure PCCS, you can set up your own PCCS based on the Intel implementation.
 This requires that you create an account with Intel and generate an API key so that your PCCS can communicate with the Intel provisioning servers.

 Full Installation instructions for the Intel PCCS and DCAP client can be found on [Intel's website](https://www.intel.com/content/www/us/en/developer/articles/guide/intel-software-guard-extensions-data-center-attestation-primitives-quick-install-guide.html).

 Once installed, Conclave will load the Intel DCAP client rather than the bundled Azure client.

+This is the recommended approach for applications that will run outside the Azure cloud.

 ### Azure DCAP Client